google/mug/README.md

     if (actual instanceof AuthenticationException) {
       return new AnonymousUser();
     }
-    // The following re-throw the exception or wrap it. if (e instanceof RuntimeException) {
+    // The following re-throws the exception and possibly wraps it. if (e instanceof RuntimeException) {
       throw (RuntimeException) e;
     }